pabloariasal/pabloariasal.github.io/_posts/2017-11-29-python-decorators-from-the-ground-up.md

 title: Python Decorators From the Ground Up
 tags: [python]
 permalink: python-decorators-from-the-ground-up/
-comments: true
+related_posts:
+  - _posts/2018-11-25-python-descriptors.md
 ---
+1. this unordered seed list will be replaced by the toc {:toc .large-only}

 Decorators are your friends.
 Despite this they tend to be seen as a rather obscure feature and are often left horribly neglected.
 In this post I will show you that decorators don't need to be complicated and that, when used correctly, can become your MVP in many situations.

 I won't just tell you what decorators are, but rather build a bottom up journey where we assemble a decorator from scratch, step by step.
 I'll visit the different ideas that make up the decorator idiom and the specific issues they aim to solve.
 Hopefully by the end of your reading you will be able to identify the scenarios where decorators excel and the reason they became part of the python language.

 Let's begin with a very realistic example.